m3hm3t/citus_demo1/README.md

 - Use `USING columnar` to specify the **columnar** access method for the table.
 - Define an **identity column** `order_id` with a custom start and increment.

-> Note: The syntax `PARTITION BY RANGE (order_date) USING columnar` is the Postgres 17 way to specify an access method for partitioned tables.
-Citus supports propagating this to worker nodes once the table is distributed.
+> Note: Postgres 17 uses "PARTITION BY RANGE" to set an access method for partitioned tables, and Citus propagates it to worker nodes.

 ```sql
 CREATE TABLE orders_partitioned